 Exercise can help people with pain and fatigue, but you should start an exercise routine carefully and not overdo it.
 Training such as you would find in the practices of yoga, tai chi, and qi gong is perfectly acceptable for those with fibromyalgia pain.

 However, trying to run a marathon or run on a treadmill every day may backfire on you, and you'll experience muscle soreness and increased pain.

 Relationship difficulties can increase stress and result in a fibromyalgia flare-up significantly or a chronic increase in your pain severity.

 If you live with someone who doesn't understand the intensity of the fibromyalgia symptoms you're going through or are suffering from relationship troubles.

 Consider the best option for you, relationship counseling, living alone, or in a more comfortable relationship.

 Things You Can Do To Avoid Fibromyalgia Pain

-There is never a better time than now to start focusing on ways to lower your fibromyalgia pain and prevent intense pain flare-ups.
+There is never a better time than now to start focusing on lowering your fibromyalgia pain and preventing intense pain flare-ups.
 It means avoiding the pain triggers discussed above and doing things that will improve your perception of pain.

 Follow your doctor's orders regarding taking the medication you need for pain and any exercise prescription your doctor gives you.
-Exercise does not have to stop when you live with fibromyalgia pain; consider starting slow and gently with Restorative Yoga.
-Read more about Restorative Yoga For Fibromyalgia Pain.
+Exercise does not have to stop when you live with fibromyalgia pain; consider starting slow and gently with restorative yoga.

 Products that can help: